library(igraph)

 The NaN values indicate that for those nodes the two-mode clustering coefficient is undefined, because they do not participate in any valid six-cycle (the bipartite equivalent of a triangle).

 Because counting such six-cycles is computationally intensive, these measures are best applied to relatively small networks.
-The tnet package includes additional two-mode–specific functions (look for *_tm()), though in many cases similar insights can be obtained via standard igraph tools
+The tnet package includes additional two-mode–specific functions with naming scheme *_tm(), though in many cases similar insights can be obtained via standard igraph tools.

 The bipartite package is tailored towards ecological network analysis.
 Relevant functions for standard two-mode networks are the same as in tnet.